ashutoshmjain/gita/src/continuum.md

 ### Time is the information field

 The easiest way to imagine time as an information field is to try visualize a one dimensional line .
 Assume a point is wiggling from time line "T-1" to "T+1".
 T being the center.
-Time is unidirectional upwards which means future is pointing up and past is down.
+Time is unidirectional upwards (future is pointing up and past is down.
 Plane Z indicates the time front - A frame representing "Now".
 You can say we have a horizontal one dimensional line and a timeline attached to every single point on that line as shown in T+1 and T-1.
 The job of the time line is to capture the history the  point .

 The information is represented as "Y" and "N" .
 "Y" being particle is visible.
 "N" being particle is invisible.

 ![](./1dif.jpg)

 So that we don't conflict with planes that connect two dimensions; lets just call our plane as "one dimensional information field".
 1dif - for short.
 The answer that each point of 1dif records is "yes" or "No" based on the question.
 Question can be - Is something there ? - Answer can be a "yes" or a "no".
 Or the question can be - is the temperature more than 20 degrees ? - Answer can be "yes" or "no".
 You got it!
 Time stamp only records "yes" or "no".
 A "zero" or a "One".
 An "Up" or a "Down".
 A "plus" or a "minus".
-Those are all just notations.
+The binary information.
 The question defines what does it mean when time stamp says "yes" verses a "No".
 In essence, the answer is written in the time line.
 What you are trying to figure out is a right question.

 You may ask why the point is wiggling ?
 Why is it not at rest ?
 That is a valid question.
-The answer is if the massless point is not wiggling , it has no information.
+The answer is if a massless point is not wiggling , it has no information.
 Means it doesn't exist.
 In order to exist, everything must wield some information and everything that has information also has motion.
 Thus motion is the "information".
 Absolute rest is beyond "information" - no signal.
 You must have noticed this phenomenon in the face of your spouse when you do a late night with your friends out of the home.
 Absolute rest - no information :-) And that is an ultimate test for your focus :-)

 The wiggle in one dimension creates a sine wave in time.
 As shown in the graphic above.
 So our particle knows that it exists.
 It sure can estimate from the timeline that it is wiggling.
 However, this information is not very useful.
 All it knows is that it exists.
 It can't see a shape.
-It can't frame any question.
+It can't frame any meaningful question.
 We need some manifestation to be able to shape our quest.
 Means there is some work needed.

 You may tend to think that it is you observing this particle.
 No - it is just the massless particle.
 Imagine this particle is entire universe.
 All this particle is doing is wiggling in a single dimension to know that it exist.
 In `Hath Yoga`, we call this point a `Bindu` - which literally means a point but a better English translation is the "Focus".
+In essence, this point is the unit of conciousness.
+The purpose of consciousness is to make sense of the information.

-The question now is what should be the first question that `Bindu` should ask ?
+The question now is what is the first question that `Bindu` may ask ?
+Imagine you woke up from a timeless coma in the middle of nowhere.
 Would you like to check the weather if you don't even know who you are ?
 Where you are located?
-In a way the first intelligent question is  - "Who am I ?" .
+In a way the first intelligent question is  - "Who am I ?"
+But as we agreed above, the answers are only "Yes" or "No" - means the question needs to be framed in a different way.
+It can ask "Am I a human?" or "Am I a chair ?" and that would be like asking -  Is it 1?
+Or Is it 2? .
+All the possible shapes or things in the universe.
+There must be a better way ..

-> At this point you may breathe and marvel a bit on the overall design.
+> At this point you may breathe and marvel a "bit" on the overall design.
 >
 > - The quest is a Sine wave thus all the information is supplied to the sensors in the same format - a sine wave.
 >